What you need to know about drones

 Even if drone sales are rising and even if they’re a trendy birthday gift, drone use poses a number of problems in Canada at a number of different levels.
 This is made obvious by the number of fines given across the country and an incident last year between a plane and a drone illegally flying too close to the Quebec City airport.

 In fact, Transport Canada has stipulated that drones are aircrafts and are subject to the same rules as the model aircraft.
 However, when flying a non-recreational drone, you must follow the Canadian Aviation Regulations and respect the Criminal Code as well as municipal, provincial and territorial regulations relating to the invasion and the right to privacy.
-For example, this means not flying a drone closer than 150 metres from a person, animal, building, structure or vehicle and getting a permit to fly in certain zones, depending the drone category and not flying closer than 5.5 km kilometres to an airport.
+For example, this means not flying a drone closer than many metres from a person, animal, building, structure or vehicle and getting a permit to fly in certain zones, depending the drone category and not flying closer than 5.5 km kilometres to an airport.

 An activity that carries risk and the need for insurance

 The insurance industry and Transport Canada consider drones to be aircraft.
 They are subject to limitations already in place.

 While some insurers cover miniature airplanes and helicopters, these do not have the same status as drones.
 For most insurers, including belairdirect, drones are not insurable at the moment as losses due to the operation of an aircraft are excluded under our personal policies (for commercial purposes some types of protection are available on the market).

 There is currently no insurance available to cover breakage or injury caused by a drone.
 Consequently, a person who loses control of a drone is entirely responsible for damages caused by the drone and is liable for such in the event of a lawsuit.
 Quebec has the only exception: a drone that is similar to a toy and is targeted to kids under 14 years old could be covered if it hasn’t been modified.
 The regulations in place should therefore be respected and users should be very conscious of the risks when they are using one of these machines.